IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 1. Obtain the ids for each worker with: `ibmcloud oc workers list --cluster <clustername>`

-1. Retrieve IAM token: `ibmcloud iam oauth-tokens`  set this to IAM_TOKEN, and set the CLUSTER environment variable to the cluster name and the RESOURCE_GROUP environment variable to the resource group id to save typing in later commands.
+1. Retrieve IAM token with `ibmcloud iam oauth-tokens` and set this to IAM_TOKEN, set the the RESOURCE_GROUP environment variable to the resource group id, and set the CLUSTER environment variable to the cluster name to save typing in later commands.

     ```text
     IAM_TOKEN=$(ibmcloud iam oauth-tokens --output json | jq -r '.iam_token')